djradon/public-notes/t.cs.api.hypermedia.md

 -   Should strive for both regularity and expressiveness due to the arbitrary data needs of consumers
 -   Should be versioned and should be very stable within a particular version of the API
 -   Should be consumed by code, processed and then potentially presented to a human

+Can you have both?
+Of course!
+See https://hypermedia.systems/json-data-apis/

 ## References